How Our Cruise Pricing Data Works

 Transparent methodology for institutional-grade cruise pricing intelligence.

-All Aboard Analytics tracks cruise pricing across RCL, CCL, NCLH, and VIK to provide equity research teams and investment funds with independent signals on yield management, promotional activity, and demand trends.
+All Aboard Analytics tracks cruise pricing across RCL, CCL, NCLH, VIK, and Disney's cruise segment to provide equity research teams and investment funds with independent signals on yield management, promotional activity, and demand trends.
+Coverage is segmented by commercial (mass-market), premium (brand-premium / premium mass), and luxury (all-inclusive, small-ship) tiers — blended averages would otherwise be misleading given the 4-6x price gap between tiers.

 This page explains how we collect, process, and analyze that data—and where the limitations are.